 The MDP faculty comes from across University of Arizona departments, schools and colleges, and from professional and institutional partners (eg, TANGO International).
 The program faculty members and staff have extensive international experience and are recognized as both scholars and practitioners.
-The core MDP faculty are those who not only instruct in the program, but who also are part of the overall management team.
-Associate faculty are those whose principal responsibilities are instruction, individual mentoring and advising, and field practicum supervision.

 Core Faculty and Management

 Dr. Katherine Snyder is the MDP Director.
 With a PhD in Anthropology, Professor Snyder has over a decade of experience living and working in several African countries.
 Her work has focused on political and social change, agricultural development and community-based natural resource management.
 She has worked in fisheries, water management, pastoralism and tropical agriculture focusing on institutional analysis, governance, and farmer decision-making.
 An anthropologist by training, she has worked in multidisciplinary teams with ecologists, economists, soil scientists, agronomists, foresters, hydrologists and rangeland managers to design solutions to challenges faced by rural smallholders in Africa.